SLrepository/OpenClassRoomPythonTPs/readme.md

 - pendu.y: Hangman game main module
 - fonctions.py: Hangman game functions called in main module
-- dnnees.py: Hangman game relevant data used in function or main module
+- donnees.py: Hangman game relevant data used in function or main module

 This program simulates another game, the Hangman game (jeu du pendu), where the player is given 8 attempts to guess a word, randomly chosen from a predefined list.
 If no attempt left, the player has lost and is virtually hanged.

 This implementation also handles a scores file, updating all the different player's scores on every game.

-Usage of import statement, list operations, choice() from random module or pickle module is quite popular, here.
+Usage of import statements, list operations, choice() from random module or pickle module is quite popular, here.